 - Students must have qualified for off-campus competitions in order to participate.

 - Students must be making satisfactory progress in all classes in order to participate in off campus travel.

 - Student athletes must meet all eligibility requirements to participate in off-campus events and competitions.

 Student Organization travel plans must be discussed, outlined, and approved by the Division Dean and the Director of Campus Life well in advance of travel dates (minimum of 2 weeks).
 Student Organizations are strongly encouraged to meet as a group to discuss participation requirements, individual and/or group travel costs, fundraising requirements, intended trip outcomes, and travel behavior expectations.

 Prior to leaving on an approved trip, all students traveling with the group must read, agree to, and sign the Student Travel Participation Contract.
 Advisors must submit these forms along, with the insurance and emergency contact forms, to the Director of Campus Life before purchase orders are submitted for processing.

 Funding for club travel must come from funds deposited into club accounts.
 Fund sources can include club dues, club fundraising, club member payments, donations, and student senate funding.

 Receiving approval, compensation, and travel reimbursement for advisors

 Each active student organization must have one advisor.
 The advisor must be a faculty or staff member of SCTCC.
-Student organizations must submit an EAF Input Form to the Director of Student Life and Athletics at the beginning of each school year with the name of their club’s advisor.
+Student organizations must submit an EAF to the Director of Campus Life at the beginning of each school year with the name of their club’s advisor.
 The club advisor will receive an “Advisor Stipend” per contract paid from the Student Activity Fee account.